-Conflict Resolution Skills of Chinese Students in the U.S.
+Conflict Resolution Skills of Chinese International Students in the United States

 Keywords:Chinese International Students, Conflict Resolution Skills, Qualitative Study

-The number of Chinese international students in the U.S. has dramatically been increasing for the past two decades, while little is known how these Chinese students handle campus conflicts in the U.S. With the interpretative phenomenological research methodology, 10 Chinese students at three different universities in the U.S. were invited and gave their experiences and strategies in resolving campus disputes.
-Five superdinate themes were created based on the experiences of research participants.
-The findings strongly indicated that conflict management strategies and styles of Chinese students were significantly shaped by Chinese culture, and they were less likely to express their needs and negative feelings.
-According to findings, this study suggests that more attention and resources of student help centers should be allocated to Chinese international students in the U.S. for improving their learning experiences.
+The number of Chinese international students in the United States has dramatically been increasing for the past two decades, while little is known about how these Chinese students handle campus conflicts in the United States.
+With an interpretative phenomenological research methodology, we invited 10 Chinese students at three different universities in the United States to share their experiences and strategies in resolving campus disputes.
+Five themes emerged based on the experiences of research participants.
+The findings strongly indicate that conflict management strategies and styles of Chinese students are significantly shaped by Chinese culture, and Chinese international students are less likely to express their needs and negative feelings.
+According to findings, this study suggests that more attention and resources of student help centers should be allocated to Chinese international students in the United States for improving their learning experiences.

 Altbach, P.G., & Knight, J. (2007).
 The internationalization of higher education: motivation and realities.
 Journal of Studies in International Education, 11(3-4), 290-305.

 Augsburger, D.W.
 (1995).
 Conflict Mediation Across Cultures: Pathways and Patterns.
 Louisville, KY: Westminster John Knox.

 Barratt, M.F., & Huba, M.E.(1994).
 Factors related to international undergraduate student adjustment in an American community.
 The College Student Journal, 28, 424-436.